How to sell a home in 2023

 Once you have your inspection report, it’s time to do some small renovations and a thorough cleaning of your property.
-If you want to do any of the renovations that really pay off, like updating a kitchen or bathroom, don’t forget to keep all the bills.
-You can use them for support when it comes time to justify your asking price.
+If you decide to do any of the renos that have a good payoff, like updating the kitchen or bathroom, don’t forget to keep all the invoices.
+You can use them when it comes time to justify your asking price.

 Depersonalize, purge, spruce up: These are the three key words to keep in mind when readying your home to sell.
-Put away personal items and highlight what’s great about your property.
-Do some home staging.
-A well-lit, neat and clean house or condo has real impact, both in photos and in person.
+Put away personal items and highlight the aspects that set your property apart.
+Do some home staging!
+A well-lit, neat and clean home has real impact, both in photos and in person.

 You know that a picture is worth a thousand words.
 In real estate, it’s worth even more!
 The photos in your listing serve as a doorway to your property.
 Don’t hesitate to use the services of a professional photographer.
-And while the snapshots you choose should be flawless, bright and high-quality, they must also be true to reality.
-Follow our photo tips to attract buyers: they could make the difference between lots of requests for home visits and a listing without impact.
+And while the snapshots you choose should be flawless, well-lit and top-quality, they must also be true to reality.
+Follow our photo tips to attract buyers: they could make the difference between a listing that gets lots of requests for home visits and one that’s overlooked.

-P.S.
-If you do business with DuProprio, you will get real estate’s best photos1 thanks to our local representatives who come to your home with their photography equipment.
+PS: If you do business with DuProprio, you’ll get real estate’s best photos1 thanks to our local representatives who come to your home with their photography equipment.

 Establishing a fair price is critical for successful property marketing.
 First, a good asking price will generate interest from potential buyers.
 And second, if it’s justified and competitive, negotiating will be much easier because you’ll already have convincing arguments.